Our behaviour policy was most recently updated in July 2019 and can be viewed here.

 These aims are embedded in our five whole school rules.

-Riverside Community Primary School is committed to providing a caring, friendly and safe environment for all pupils so that they can learn in a relaxed and secure atmosphere.
+Riverside School is committed to providing a caring, friendly and safe environment for all pupils so that they can learn in a relaxed and secure atmosphere.
 Pupils, staff and parents work together towards the reduction of any forms of misbehaviour and the promotion of models of positive behaviour.
+Pupil behaviour has multiple influences, some of which teachers can manage directly and understanding a pupil’s context will inform effective responses to behaviour.

 ALL MEMBERS OF THE SCHOOL COMMUNITY (teaching and non-teaching staff and governors) work towards the school's aims by:

-- enabling children to take increasing responsibility for their own learning and conduct
+• enabling children to take increasing responsibility for their own learning and conduct using metacognitive and self-reflection strategies.

 PUPILS work toward the school's aims by: